-4.1.1 Pin Assignments and Pin Type
+4.1.1.
+Pin Assignments and Pin Type

 The signal/pin assignments are listed in Table 4-1.
 Low active signals have a "-" prefix.
 Pin types are Input, Output or Input/Output.
-Table 4-2 defines the DC characteristics for all input and output type structures.
+Sections 4.3.1 to 4.3.4 define the DC characteristics for all input and output type structures.

-4.2 Electrical Description
+4.2.
+Electrical Description

-The SDP3B FlashDisk is optimized for operation with hosts which support the PCMCIA I/O interface standard conforming to the PC Card ATA specification.
+The SDP3B FlashDisk is optimized for operation with hosts, which support the PCMCIA I/O interface standard conforming to the PC Card ATA specification.
 However, the SDP3B FlashDisk may also be configured to operate in systems that support only the memory interface standard.
 The configuration of the SDP3B FlashDisk will be controlled using the standard PCMCIA configuration registers starting at address 200h in the Attribute Memory space of the SDP3B FlashDisk.